California governor urges fiscal restraint after budget rebound

-SACRAMENTO, California (Reuters) - Governor Jerry Brown, hailing what he described as a hard-fought rebound in California’s fortunes, used his annual State of the State address on Thursday to urge fiscal discipline to avoid a return to budget deficits and boom-and-bust cycles.
+SACRAMENTO, Calif., Jan 24 (Reuters) - Governor Jerry Brown, hailing what he described as a hard-fought rebound in California’s fortunes, used his annual State of the State address on Thursday to urge fiscal discipline to avoid a return to budget deficits and boom-and-bust cycles.

 He called on the state Legislature to help him keep his promise to voters to “jealously guard” the billions of dollars in additional revenue made available through passage last year of a ballot measure temporarily extending tax increases.